cloudmesh-community/book/chapters/prg/python/python-install.md

 ---

-In this section, we explain how to install python 3.8 on a computer.
+In this section, we explain how to install python 3.9 on a computer.
 Likely much of the code will work with earlier versions, but we do the development in Python on the newest version of Python available at
 <https://www.python.org/downloads> .

 ## Hardware

-Python does not require any special hardware.
+In general, using Python does not require any special hardware.
 We have installed Python not only on PC's and Laptops but also on Raspberry PI's and Lego Mindstorms.

-However, there are some things to consider.
-If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find yourself quickly out of memory.
-This is especially true if you use editors such as PyCharm, which we highly recommend.
-Furthermore, as you likely have lots of disk access, make sure to use a fast HDD or better an SSD.
+However, there are some things to consider when developing code.
+If you use many programs on your desktop and run them all at the same time, you discover  that in a up-to-date operating systems you will quickly run out of memory.
+This is not really a Python issue, but caused by other programs you may run on your computer This is especially true if you use Web browsers and editors such as PyCharm, which we highly recommend.
+Furthermore, as you likely have lots of disk access, make sure to use a fast HDD we recommend using SSDs or NVMe storage.

 A typical modern developer PC or Laptop has *16GB RAM* and an *SSD*.
-You can certainly do Python on a $35-$55 Raspberry PI, but you probably will not be able to run PyCharm.
+You can certainly do Python on a $35-$75 Raspberry PI, but you probably will not be able to run PyCharm.
 There are many alternative editors with less memory footprint available.

 ## Python 3.9

 Here we discuss how to install Python 3.9 or newer on your operating system.
-It is typically advantageous to use a newer version of python so you can leverage the latest features.
+It is typically advantageous to use a newer version of Python, so you can leverage the latest features.
 Please be aware that many operating systems come with older versions that may or may not work for you.
-YOu always can start with the version that is installed and if you run into issues update later.
+You always can start with the version that is installed and if you run into issues update later.

 ### Python 3.9 on macOS

-You want a number of useful tools on your macOS.
+First,  you want tio install a number of useful tools on your macOS.
 This includes git, make, and a c compiler.
 All this can be installed with Xcode which is available from

 * <https://apps.apple.com/us/app/xcode/id497799835>